Korean tea: History

 In 1895, King Gojong of the Korean Empire used coffee for the first time.
 In 1896, grocery stores began to have tea rooms as annexes, and the first modern tea house was established in 1924.

 Traditions

+The Korean Tea Ceremony, called Darye, embodies Confucian principles of harmony, respect, and gratitude.
+It occurs in a traditional Korean house, with participants wearing hanbok attire.
+Darye involves tea preparation, serving, and presentation.
+The host serves tea to guests in order of importance, using a ceramic teapot and small cups.
+It is believed that Darye fosters a peaceful ambiance for appreciating tea's beauty, meaningful conversations, and reflection on respect and gratitude.

 Market

 Although tea from the Camellia sinensis plant is not as popular as coffee in South Korea – with the annual South Korean tea consumption at 0.16 kg per capita, compared to 3.9 kg for coffee – grain teas are served in many restaurants instead of water.
 Herbal and fruit teas are commonly served, both hot and cold.